AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module8/ex1.md

 ![DSW](./images/nbstarting.png)

-While Jupyter Notebooks is starting, download the zip-file located [here](../../assets/notebooks/module8.zip) and unzip its content to the desktop of your computer.
+While Jupyter Notebooks is starting, download the zip-file **module8.zip** from your environment variables and unzip its content to the desktop of your computer.

 ![DSW](./images/dswfiles.png)